reyamm/Reyams_FirstProj/README.md

 # Reyams_FirstProj
 # Education Resources Customizer 🎓

 This is a Python-based command-line app that helps users find educational resources based on their chosen subject and difficulty level.
-It reads from a CSV file (`data.csv`) and displays matching resources.
+It reads from a CSV file (`education_resources.csv`) and displays matching resources.
 # Objectives

 - To help learners quickly find appropriate educational materials suited to their level and interest.